Skip to main content

 ACNP benefitted greatly from volunteer involvement.
 In the years following the opening of the facility, an annual average of 2,500 volunteer hours was contributed.
 Under the direction of ASWP staff, volunteers collected seeds, divided plants, propagated and cared for a growing number of plants.
 By 2020, the ACNP was capable of propagating 200 species of native plants (plants originally found in the Appalachian plateau prior to European settlement).

-In recent years, plants have been made available to Certified Backyard Habitats, state park projects, forest service projects, restoration efforts, storm water remediation projects, municipal gardens, master gardener projects, garden club projects, as well as multiple projects on ASWP properties.
+In recent years, plants have been made available to state park projects, forest service projects, restoration efforts, storm water remediation projects, municipal gardens, master gardener projects, garden club projects, as well as multiple projects on ASWP properties.
 ASWP’s native plants are available for sale from May through October at Beechwood Farms Nature Reserve at the Native Plant Nursery in Betsy’s Garden Shoppe, located right outside of Audubon Nature Store.